Long Beach State Athletics Director Andy Fee has announced a 5-year extension on a restructured contract with men's

 Monson's success at Long Beach State has been rewarded with three Big West Coach of the Year awards, as well as back-to-back NABC All-District Coach recognition from 2010-11 and 2011-12.
 The conference coaching award following the 2011-12 season marked the fourth time that Monson has been recognized as a league's top coach, previously winning the honor as the West Coast Conference Coach of the Year in 1998 following his first season at Gonzaga.

 Success at the collegiate level hasn't been the only measure of what Monson has accomplished at Long Beach State.
 Two-time Big West Player of the Year Casper Ware reached the NBA with the Philadelphia 76ers, becoming the first 49er to enter the NBA since 2003.
 2013 Big West Player of the Year James Ennis also became the first LBSU player picked in the NBA Draft since 1992, a second-round selection of the Atlanta Hawks.
-Ennis became the fourth player to play under Monson selected in the NBA Draft, joining Joel Przybilla, Rick Rickert and Kris Humphries from his time at Minnesota.
+Ennis has gone on to play an important role for the Heat, averaging five points per game in his first full season in the league.

 In 2012-13, Monson directed a squad that lost four starters from the 2011-12 NCAA Tournament team, and guided them to a another Big West championship, a third-consecutive regular season championship, the first time in over 40 years The Beach had won three straight conference titles.